 Guidelines for remuneration for the managing CEO and other senior executives

 The guidelines shall apply on remuneration and other terms of employment for the CEO and other senior executives of SSM.
-Currently there are six senior executives of SSM, including the CEO.
+Currently there are seven senior executives of SSM, including the CEO.

 SSM shall offer remuneration and other terms of employment which enables the company to recruit, motivate and retain senior executives with the skills that the company needs in order to execute its strategy and reach the targets of the operations.
 The general principles for the remuneration to the senior executives is that they shall be competitive and in line with market conditions.

 Senior executives refer to the CEO and to members of the group management of the group who report directly to the CEO.
-SSM’s senior executives are at present the CEO, the Financial director, the CFO, the Chief Sales & Marketing Officer, the Head of Project Department and the Chief Communications & IR Officer (i.e. in total six persons).
+SSM’s senior executives are at present the CEO, CEO, Chief Business Development, the Head of Project, Chief Legal Officer, Chief Financial Officer, Financial Director and Chief Communications/Sustainability & IR.

 The remuneration to the senior executives of SSM comprises of: